 The thief on the cross acknowledged Jesus’ Lordship as both were dying on the cross, speaking out in faith.
-There was not much time left, but by doing so, his path was redirected to Paradise.
+There was not much time left, but by so doing, his path was redirected to an eternal Paradise.

 Paul summed up the importance of acknowledging God in another passage from Romans 10:

-When we acknowledge God, amazing and powerful things shall happen for us and His kingdom.
+When we acknowledge Christ with our words and actions, amazing and powerful things shall happen for us as heavenly doors are opened to produce a harvest for His kingdom.

-When God opens a divine window of opportunity to speak out the name of Jesus to a fertile heart, it will take boldness on our part to do it.
-But if we can muster the faith and follow through, it will plant a divine seed of eternal significance.
-God can then grow and water the seed at a later time.
+When God opens a divine window of opportunity to speak out the name of Jesus to a fertile heart, it will take a bold willingness on our part to do it.
+But if we can muster the faith to follow through with it, a divine seed of eternal significance will be planted.
+God will then water and grow the seed in His timing.

-The Lord opens these opportunity windows for us but briefly.
-They may be open one minute and closed the next.
-We must be quick to act as we see an opening in someone’s heart.
+The Lord opens these opportunity windows for us, but only briefly.
+They may be opened one minute and closed the next.
+We must be quick to act to speak the Name if we see a divine opening in someone’s heart.